NicKarlovich/oneDNDConversion/doc.md

 #### Divine Smite
 * This feature has become a bonus action spell (for paladin's only), rather than class feature, listed later in document

+#### Faithful Steed
+* New 5th level ability
+* You always have the Find Steed spell prepared
+* You can cast it once per long rest without expending a spell slot

 #### Lay on Hands
 * Is now a bonus action